unfoldingWord-dev/Unlocked-Greek-Lexicon-Info/docs/markdown.rst

 indicate a syntax error for correct syntax.
 Another set of tests will be developed which contain violations of each of these requirements to ensure that the checker still flags them as errors.

-The lemma files for en_ugl are defined in Markdown format.
-This format/language is a convenient means to specify the desired format of the **visual output** for the project.
-When you select a lemma file on the DCS web you will see this visual form, though the final, published, visual form may be slightly different.
-When editing a file, you will be working in the Markdown language environment.
-This document will endeavor to specify the required Markdown format and content of each lemma file to achieve the project-desired output, consistently across all lemmas for all editors.
-Markdown is blank line sensitive which means that data within a marker can be entered on multiple consecutive lines and will be merged together from a syntax checking and the visual output perspective.
-A blank line must be entered between data lines to have that data treated as separate from a syntax checking and the visual output perspective.
-Markdown also provides a way to add emphasis to data that is entered.
-Text that is enclosed within a single “*” or a single “_” will be italicized.
-Text that is enclosed within double “*” or double “_” will be displayed bold.
-These can be combined to achieve both forms of emphasis.
-The following example will be displayed as below:
 ::

   This **bold data**